twilson63/ngUpload/readme.md

 ## Example

-Example of forms that posts to ASP.Net MVC or NodeJS server are now include under the [/examples](https://github.com/adebisi-fa/ngUpload/tree/master/examples) folder.
+Example of forms that posts to ASP.Net MVC or NodeJS server are now included under the [/examples](https://github.com/adebisi-fa/ngUpload/tree/master/examples) folder.

 Live examples of the ASP.Net MVC sample can be found at http://ng-upload.azurewebsites.net